The strong vertices of charmed mesons $D$, $D^{*}$ and charmonia $J/\psi$, $\eta_{c}$: Numerical results and Discussions

-Fixing $Q^{2}=3$ GeV$^{2}$ in Eq. (\ref{eq:20}), we find good stability of the results for these form factors.
+Fixing $Q^{2}=3$ GeV$^{2}$ in Eq. (\ref{eq:20}), we plot the contributions of pole and continuum in Fig. \ref{PC}.
+Besides, the contributions of pertubative part and different vacuum condensate terms are shown in Fig. \ref{BW}.
+From Fig. \ref{BW}, we find good stability of the results.
 This stable region is called the Borel platform.
+The appearance of Borel platform indicates the condition of convergence of OPE is satisfied.

-In the Borel platform, the contributions of the total, pertubative and all vacuum condensate terms are shown in Fig. \ref{BW}.
-Then we choose suitable $T_{0}^{2}$ in the Borel platform to meet the conditions of pole dominance($>40\%$) and get the form factors in $Q^{2}=3$ GeV$^{2}$.
-Finally, by taking different values of $Q^{2}$, we can obtain the form factors $g(Q^{2})$.
-The Borel platform, $T_{0}^{2}$, pole contributions at $T_{0}^{2}$ and the range of $Q^{2}$ which are used to get form factors, are shown in Table~\ref{BTI}.
+Then, we choose central value of Borel parameter(denoted as $T_{0}^{2}$ in Table~\ref{BTI}) in the Borel platform to meet the condition of pole dominance($>40\%$) and get the coupling constants.
+Finally, by taking different values of $Q^{2}$, we obtain coupling constant $g(Q^{2})$.
+The Borel platform, $T_{0}^{2}$, pole contributions at $T_{0}^{2}$ and the range of $Q^{2}$ which is used to get coupling constants, are shown in Table~\ref{BTI}.